Business/Career Tech

 Also Read- The Importance of Developing a Personal Brand

-Team Chat/Messaging apps
+Team Chat/Messaging Apps

 Team messaging apps allow team members to communicate in real-time through texting, video, and voice calls.
 Workers can exchange and share files, hold video and/or voice conference calls, even indicate their location and availability very fast.